 You may find it hard to believe that one of the top liqueurs in the world (see the list below) was not imported into the U.S. until the 1960s.

 The almond-flavored cordial quickly became a hit in the U.S., in cocktails and food preparation.
 By the 1980s, it was second in sales only to Kahlùa.
+(Today, the top liqueurs are Baileys Irish Cream and Malibu Caribbean Rum.)

 In Italian, amaro means bitter.
 Amaretto means a little bitter.